 - Not recommended for beginners or injury-prone athletes

 As in any sport, there are a few brands to take note of when it comes to this particular piece of equipment for tennis players.
 Some of the most noteworthy brands that make tennis strings are Babolat, Prince, and Wilson.

 Babolat is a great place to look for monofilament, multifilament, and natural gut strings.
 They also have hybrid strings, which are a blend of synthetic and gut strings.
-These strings come in different colors, lengths, and gauges with an average price of 12 to 40 euros or $14 to $47 unless you're looking for lengths over 12 meters, 12 being the standard length in meters to string a single racket.
+These strings come in different colors, lengths, and gauges with an average price of $16 to $52 unless you’re looking for lengths over 12 meters, 12 being the standard length in meters to string a single racket.

 In terms of price, Wilson falls between Prince and Babolat.
 The brand sells all of the different string types but for a little more than the former and less than the latter.
-Wilson strings can cost anywhere from $10 to $40 but seem to average around $21 for a single racket worth of string.
-A reel which is usually around 660 feet or enough to string 16 rackets, can cost anywhere from $73 to $300.
+Wilson strings can cost anywhere from $5 to around $40 but seem to average around $21 for a single racket worth of string.
+A reel, which is usually around 660 feet (enough to string 16 rackets), can cost anywhere from around $75 to $265.
 The brand is known for its NXT line, which uses patented materials for enhanced comfort and power.

 How do you know what thickness of tennis string to get?